yapshinn/moe-kuochuansec/_cca/Clubs & Societies/Photography Club.md

 **<u>Special Programmes</u>**

-School events the members will be rostered to cover school events such as Sec 1 orientation, CCA Open House, Founders’ Day, National Day, Thanksgiving Ceremony and many more on a regular basis to hone their skills.
-They can also expect to participate in cross-CCA group activities where they share their programmes and know-hows
+<p style="text-align: justify;font-size:16px;">School events the members will be rostered to cover school events such as Sec 1 orientation, CCA Open House, Founders’ Day, National Day, Thanksgiving Ceremony and many more on a regular basis to hone their skills.
+They can also expect to participate in cross-CCA group activities where they share their programmes and know-hows </p>

-Competitions the menbers will participate in include 'Our School, Our Story' , InstaGeylang and Ibuild SG Club Pinnacle Competition 2022.
+<p style="text-align: justify;font-size:16px;">Competitions the menbers will participate in include 'Our School, Our Story' , InstaGeylang and Ibuild SG Club Pinnacle Competition 2022.</p>

 <iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTvY98ReZ0MxGVVLBjNFKcWaKQJfiVjk-qFLP0hHIE5u1_sGjJpU3mZ9d3yHouTeNDvU2sELi0HEY76/embed?start=true&amp;loop=true&amp;delayms=3000"></iframe>